Neuroinclusive Practice™

 Neurodiversity explained – what is it?

-Let us explore the language of neurodiversity and how this helps to frame what it is.
-We will then go on to look briefly at each of the underlying diagnoses that come under this umbrella including what they look like associated strengths and difficulties and how they are interrelated.
+Let’s explore the language of neurodiversity and how this helps to frame what it is.
+We’ll look briefly at each of the underlying diagnoses that come under this umbrella, including what they look like, associated strengths and difficulties and how they are interrelated.

 Why neurodiversity matters – how it makes organisations better.

 We will look at some of the benefits that come from introducing awareness training, workplace needs assessments and coaching to individuals and organisations.
-Then we will look at communication, and how this can be adapted and reviewed to ensure it meets the needs of both employees and the business.
-Finally, we will look at environmental factors that often need to be considered when making a workplace an effective environment for all employees.
+Then we’ll look at communication, and how this can be adapted and reviewed to ensure it meets the needs of both employees and the business.
+Finally, we’ll look at environmental factors that often need to be considered when making a workplace an effective environment for all employees.

-Useful resources – what next, where to get further support and assistance.
+Useful resources – what’s next and where to get further support and assistance.

-During this session, we will explore specific issues and give some guidance on what to consider and what to do next.
-We will also include some advice on what support is available and the types of actions you can take.
-I would encourage you that many changes have little, or no cost and that we often find making a workplace more neuroinclusive is better for everyone.
+During this session, we will explore specific issues, discuss guidance on what to consider and what to do next.
+We will also include advice on what support is available and the types of actions you can take.
+Many changes have little or no cost and we often find making a workplace more neuroinclusive is better for everyone.

 Q&A